Fabri-Tech/Fabrizio-Trevino-Social-Network-NoSQL/README.md

 # Fabrizio Treviño NoSQLSocial Network API

-This is a solution for the NoSQL Challenge to build an API for a social network web application using MongoDB as the database and Express.js with Mongoose ODM for routing and data modeling.
+This project is a challenge to build an API for a social network web application using a NoSQL database.
+The API allows users to share their thoughts, react to friends' thoughts, and create a friend list.
+The technologies used include Express.js for routing, MongoDB for the database, and Mongoose as the ODM (Object Data Modeling) tool.

-## Table of Contents

-## Technologgy used
+## Objective

+The objective of this project is to develop a robust API for a social network application that can handle large amounts of unstructured data.
+The API should be able to perform CRUD (Create, Read, Update, Delete) operations on users, thoughts, reactions, and friend lists.

-## Insomnia deployment
+## Technologies Used

+- Express.js
+- Mongoose
+- MongoDB
+- Moment.js

 ## Deployement link